Machiry/WebSVF/src/WebSVF-generateJSON/README.md

-1. Setup nodeJS and SVF.
+*1. Setup nodeJS and SVF.*
-2. Move the generateJSON.js to the root path of SVF.
+*2. Move the generateJSON.js, generateBugTxt.js, generateBCFile.js to the root path of SVF.*
-3. Generate the .bc file in the root path of SVF.
+*3. Run following command line in the root path of SVF.*
+      `node generateBCFile.js your_path_of_c_dir`
+      `node generateBugTxt.js`
+      `node generateJSON.js`
-4. Use this commond line to generate the JSON file.
-The JSON file will be generated at the root path of SVF.
+*4. Bug-Analysis-Report.json will be generated at the root path of SVF.*

-  node generateJSON.js name_of_bcfile